 A degree.
 Software proficiency.
 Experts in digital technologies.
 A strong portfolio.
+Technical skills.
 When hiring members of a creative team, these tend to be the skills that hiring managers tend focus on – and with good reason.
-Though extremely important, these skills aren't always enough on their own; they need to be supplemented with critical non-technical skills (often called “soft skills”) in order for a candidate to be well-rounded and a productive member of your team.
+Though extremely important, these technical skills aren't always enough on their own; they need to be supplemented with critical non technical skills (often called “soft skills”) in order for a candidate to be well-rounded and a productive member of your team.

-Here are the seven skills you need to look for in your creative candidates to make sure you've really got the best candidate.
+Here are the examples of seven important non technical skills you need to look for in your creative candidates to make sure you've really got the best candidate.

 Soft Skill #1: Communication